rhysmeister/CassandraChecklist/README.md

 * Ensure schema backups are running and files are synced to an external location.
 * Check for any recent errors in the backup process.
 * Check snapshot syncronisation times are within expected limits.
+* Check disk space used by snapshots on each node (see TrueDiskSpaceUsed in nodetool listsnpashots output)

 # Cassandra Metrics